-Objective #1: 80% of program graduates will apply for admission to a supervised practice program within 12 months of graduation.
+Objective 2.1: 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-Objective #2: 70% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+Objective 2.2: 70% of program graduates are admitted to a supervised practice program within 12 months of graduation.

-Objective #3: The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.
+Objective 2.3: The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.